mbeiter/eaudit4j/performance-test/README.md

 # Performance Test

 ## Performance core
-This module is implemented by class com.hp.audit.Performance.
+This module is implemented by class org.beiter.michael.eaudit4j.Performance.
 It generates a JMeter JTL file with performance results.

 In order to use, create an instance of Performance class: